|High School:||Archbishop Ryan|

 |Head Coach, Arcadia University (Div.
 III), 1998-00|

-In 2015-16, head coach Chris Mooney completed his 11th season at the helm of the Richmond Spider men’s basketball program.
+In 2016-17, head coach Chris Mooney begins his 12th season at the helm of the Richmond Spider men’s basketball program.

 Mooney now ranks second all-time in the Spider record books with a career record of 203-162 at Richmond for a winning percentage of .556.
 He is also the fourth longest-tenured coach in the Atlantic 10.

 In the spring of 2015, Mooney earned his 200th overall win as a Division I head coach, moving to 221-174 (.559) in 12 seasons at Richmond and Air Force.

 He has led the Spiders to six postseason appearances, including NCAA Tournament trips in 2009-10 and 2010-11, and a trip to the NIT Quarterfinals in 2014-15.
 In the spring of 2011, Mooney’s Spiders made national headlines en route to the NCAA Sweet Sixteen, knocking off five-seed Vanderbilt and Morehead State in the process.
 Richmond finished both the 2010 and 2011 seasons ranked in the Top 25.

 Richmond has averaged 20.8 wins over the last eight seasons, with four 20-win campaigns.
 Playing an always-tough schedule in and out of conference, the Spiders have finished in the top 100 of the RPI in five of the last seven campaigns.
 UR has also tallied 13 wins over ranked opponents since 2008, more than any other Atlantic 10 program.
 The Spiders have also won six of the last seven games against ranked teams at the Robins Center.

 Since 2008, the Spiders have gone 87-62 against A-10 opponents, tallying more conference wins than any other league team over that stretch.
 UR is one of just four A-10 teams to not suffer an overall losing season in the last nine years.